 Skip to main content

-The Center for Global Languages and Cultures (CGLC) supports faculty and students in the Department of Classical and Modern Languages and Cultures by promoting technology-supported teaching and learning by maintaining a computer lab for classroom use, organizing professional development opportunities and overseeing an inventory of audio-visual resources.
+The Sabo Center for Languages and Cultures (SCLC) supports faculty and students in the Department of Classical and Modern Languages and Cultures by promoting technology-supported teaching and learning by maintaining a computer lab for classroom use, organizing professional development opportunities and overseeing an inventory of audio-visual resources.

-The CGLC is open from 8 AM to 5 PM Monday through Friday but can be reserved for after hour events by members of the JCU community.
+The SCLC is open from 8 AM to 5 PM Monday through Friday but can be reserved for after hour events by members of the JCU community.

 1. Provide and support educational technologies that enhance students’ language proficiency, cultural knowledge, and developing intercultural competence in different modalities.